 Albums – a look into the some of the best albums I have ever come across

-Singles – songs that are remarkable enough on their own that deserve a review outside of the record they’re contained on
+Singles – songs that are remarkable enough on their own that deserve an article of their own

 Music Videos – analyzing the meaning of the most interesting music videos and applying that to the song it goes with